-Lead: ♠ 5
+Lead: 🛧 5

-As dealer we open 1NT with 15 points and a $4\cdot 4\cdot 3\cdot 2$ shape.
-With 10 points and a balanced hand partner raises that immediately to 3NT.
+As dealer we open 1NT with 12 points and a $4\cdot 4\cdot 3\cdot 2$ shape.
+With 13 points and a balanced hand partner raises that immediately to 3NT.
 To nobody's surprise that ends the auction.

 West has nothing really good to lead from but has to try something.
-Despite its poor quality Spades looks to be the most promising source of tricks for the defense so West tries his luck in that suit by leading the ♣5.
+Despite its poor quality Spades looks to be the most promising source of tricks for the defence so West tries his luck in that suit by leading the $\bigstar 5$ .

 Firstly we have to see that we have three certain Spade tricks after the lead (provided we play low from the dummy at trick one).
-It doesn't matter whether West or East has the $extit{L}Q$ , possession of the Spade tenace (here it's the Lextile K J) in the closed hand guarantees us three tricks.
+It doesn't matter whether West or East has the $\mathbf{A}Q$ , possession of the Spade tenace (here it's the $\mathbf{A}K$ J) in the closed hand guarantees us three tricks.

 So a count of top tricks shows there to be six, made up of three Spades, two Hearts and one Diamond.

-Therefore it is necessary to set up some "extras" somewhere and that somewhere is our old friend, the long suit - Clubs in this case.
-To do this we have to be patient and must knock out both the A and the K.
+Therefore it is necessary to set up some extra tricks somewhere and that somewhere is our old friend, the long suit; Clubs in this case.
+To do this we have to be patient and must knock out both the A and the A.

-We should see that all of the $\Delta Q$ , $\Delta J$ , $\Delta 10$ , $\Delta 9$ and $\Delta 8$ are equals, so, having won the first trick with the $\Delta K$ over the $\Delta Q$ , we must lead the $\Delta Q$ (Play the high cards from the short suit first).
+We should see that all of the AQ, AJ, A10, A9and A8 are equals, so, having won the first trick with the AK over the AQ, we must lead the AQ(Play the high cards from the short suit first).

-Now, it would be nice if one of the wretched opponents were to take the ♣Q with the Ace or King but they are not here to make our life easy and they really don't like parting with their honors.
+Now, it would be nice if one of the wretched opponents were to take the $\mathbf{D}Q$ with the Ace or King but they are not here to make our life easy and they really don't like parting with their honours.
 (It's something we should remember when the boot is on the other foot and we are defending).
-So the ♣Q is allowed to hold the trick.
+So the $\mathbf{D}Q$ is allowed to hold the trick.

-Plodding patiently on, we play another Club and this time East takes it to play another Spade.
+Plodding patiently on, we play another Club and this time East takes it to play a second Spade.
 We win that in dummy so we can keep playing Clubs and finally the second high Club is driven out.
 Another Spade removes our last stopper in the suit and we are now in the closed hand.
 We then have to cross to the table to take the winning Clubs.
-We go over to dummy with the ▼K - and when we are over there we cash the remaining Clubs.
+We can go to dummy with either red Ace, we chose the $\mathbf{v}A$ , and when we are over there we cash the remaining Clubs.
 Now we are home and dry.

-3+2+1+3 makes 9 (that's three Spades plus two Hearts plus one Diamond plus three Clubs totals nine tricks) so our 3NT contract makes on the nose.
+3+2+1+3 makes 9 (that's three Spades plus two Hearts plus one Diamond plus three Clubs totals nine tricks), so our 3NT contract makes on the nose.